amdavidson/archivist/readme.md

 ### Service Notes

 #### Github
 The Archivist only supports backups of a users public repositories and gists at this time.
-See issue #2.
+See [#](https://github.com/amdavidson/archivist/issues/2).

 #### IMAP Servers
 The Archivist is currently tested against Fastmail, other IMAP servers may present issues.
 Report an issue with any problesm you see.